Detecting problems with motor coordination could be a simple way to predict the long-term severity of psychosis.

 Paper which used the Neurological Evaluation Scale in schizophrenia: Emsley R, and others.
 Neurological soft signs in first-episode schizophrenia: State- and trait-related relationships to psychopathology, cognition and antipsychotic medication effect.
 Schizophr Res.
 2017;188:144-150

-This research was supported by the UK Medical Research Council and the NIHR Biomedical Research Centre at South London and Maudsley NHS Foundation Trust and King’s College London.
+Funding: This research was supported by the UK Medical Research Council and the NIHR Biomedical Research Centre at South London and Maudsley NHS Foundation Trust and King’s College London.

 Conflicts of Interest: The study authors declare no conflicts of interest.